-Processing fees as a variable cost occurs with any transaction happens on your website, and it varies based on which country account you’re holding, and which country credit card your customers check out.
+Processing fees as a variable cost occurs with any transaction that happens on your website, and it varies based on which country account you’re holding, and which country credit card your customers check out.
 Also, recurring billing fees are different from a new transaction normally.
 You need to learn and mark up the fees on your profit calculator, based on your business model and transaction nature.

 Here are the primary payment method fees of Stripe vs PayPal 2020: